-I know from my own Internet marketing experience that this could be mostly related to Google search engine ranking updates that have taken place.
+I know from my own online experience this could be mostly related to Google search engine ranking updates that have taken place.

 Or could it just be that selling liquidation stock is perhaps not as lucrative as it has been in the past?

 Marcus – WFHW